QGEP/docs/en/user-guide/layerexplanations/namingconventions.rst

 ----------------------------
 The QGEP-Database has six qgep-schemas:

-* qgep_od: in this schema you find the tables, that correspond to the VSA-DSS-datamodel (cover, wastewaternode, channel etc.) These are the tables you normally work with.
+* qgep_od: in this schema you find the tables, that correspond to the VSA-DSS-datamodel (cover, wastewaternode, channel, etc.) These are the tables you normally work with.

 * qgep_vl: is the schema for value lists.
 There is a table for every value list of the VSA-DSS.
 As a QGEP-user you can not edit these tables.